-Most commonly, a hound dog breed shares the ancestral trait of helping hunters on the trail.
+A hound dog breed commonly shares the ancestral trait of helping hunters on the trail.

 Many hold strong scenting powers that allow the dog to follow a trail, while others deliver a strong give of stamina.

-Despite these specific traits, it's hard to generalize hounds because the group is exceptionally diverse.
+Despite these specific traits, generalizing hounds is hard because the group is exceptionally diverse.